TIMELINE:

 Timeline

-Veronica developed a timeline of the CV and how it developed from Leonardo da Vinci's letter to the present day.
+Veronika developed a timeline of the CV and how it developed from Leonardo da Vinci's letter to the present day.
 It grounded our research with how it had evolved, and when tools like Linkedin and YouTube got introduced.

 Artefact Analysis

 Analysis of CV by Clara.
 She reviewed the sections in a CV (header, professional summary, etc) and identified that it lacks aspects such as personality traits and sensory knowledge.
+(Image is larger on click)

 From feedback (after presentation), we realised our artefact analysis was shallow.
 Oindrilla developed it more contextually with use, function, cultural context, social exclusion, and other parameters.
+(Image is larger on click)

 Seminar - The Master's Tools